krishnagupta71/linux/assignment/Assignment-3/Readme.md

 ### Shereen Punnassery

-* Setup the environment in Windows OS using VMWare Workstation and downloaded the Linux ISO file.
+* Collaborate with team member to setup the environment in Windows OS using VMWare Workstation.
 * Tested the machine to check its capability for VMX virtualization and feature recognition.
 * Tested the machine to check its capability for VMX virtualization.
 * Researched and discussed MSRs to be read in the SDM and contributed to the testing of the code.